awsdocs/aws-opsworks-user-guide/doc_source/best-practices-permissions.md

   }
   ```

-For more information, including example policies, see [Attaching an IAM Policy](opsworks-security-users-policy.md)\.
+For more information, including example policies, see [Managing AWS OpsWorks Stacks Permissions by Attaching an IAM PolicyAttaching an IAM Policy](opsworks-security-users-policy.md)\.

 **Note**
 Another way to use IAM policy is to set a condition that limits stack access to employees with a specified IP address or address range\.
 For example, to ensure that employees access stacks only from inside your corporate firewall, set a condition that limits access to your corporate IP address range\.
 For more information, see [Conditions](http://docs.aws.amazon.com/IAM/latest/UserGuide/AccessPolicyLanguage_ElementDescriptions.html#Condition)\.